-This step-by-step tutorial will show you how to create a new one-click-action based on a single record.
-In this example, we want to create a new action based on the “Account“-entity.
-We want our action to send an account as pdf by e-mail to a customer and save it to SharePoint.
-Please also have a look at the corresponding documentation here.
+In this guide, we will show you how to create a new one-click-action to send pdf by e-mail to a customer and save it to SharePoint.

-Open your Dynamics 365 Settings, navigate to the “MSCRM-ADDONS”-section and select DocumentsCorePack.
+To get started, open your Dynamics 365 Settings, navigate to the “MSCRM-ADDONS”-section, and select DocumentsCorePack.

-The main configuration window provides you with a few tabs that allow you configure DCP in general.
+The main configuration window provides you with a few tabs that allow configuring DCP in general.

 ❷ It shows all available entities.

 ❸ The search function helps you to find the entity for which you want to create One-Click-Actions.

 In this case, we search for the entity “Account” and hit the [Edit]-button on the right side, which opens the “Account” One-Click-Actions.

 In this window hit the [New Single]-button to create a new Single Action OCA.

 A new dialog opens up, where you have to enter the name of your One-Click-Actions, “Test OCA” in this example.
 Press the [OK]-button.

 After hitting the [OK]-button, you will be provided with the configuration window for “Single Record Actions“.
 You will be assisted by a 4-step wizard.
 Please go through the following four screens to configure your One-Click-Action in detail: